 - Sushi Rice: Sushi rice is the foundation of the roll, providing a sticky base to hold the ingredients together.
 It's seasoned with rice vinegar, sugar, and salt to give it the authentic sushi rice flavor.

-- Takuan (pickled radish): The star ingredient of the Oshinko Roll, Oshinko refers to various Japanese pickled vegetables.
-Commonly used types include pickled daikon radish and pickled cucumber.
-The pickled vegetables offer a unique tangy and slightly sweet taste that defines the Oshinko Roll's flavor profile.
+- Takuan (pickled radish): The star ingredient!
+Oshinko refers to various Japanese pickled vegetables.
+Pickled daikon radish and pickled cucumber are commonly used.
+The pickled vegetables offer a unique tangy and slightly sweet taste.
 This can be found at your local Asian grocery store or on Amazon.
-Feel free to pick whichever pickled vegetable you'd like.
+Feel free to pick whichever pickled vegetable you’d like.

 - Sesame Seeds (optional): Toasted sesame seeds provide a nutty flavor and add texture to the roll.